Skip to main contentClient Model

-: Type of the client (public, private, or m2m)clientId
+type: Type of the client (public, private, or m2m)

-: Secret used for authentication (private and m2m clients only)redirectUris
+clientSecret: Secret used for authentication (private and m2m clients only)

-: Scopes that the client is allowed to requestaccessTokenLifetime
+scopes: Scopes that the client is allowed to request

 Client Types